Melissa Knowles

 After my Geordie passed away, I began searching through my photo archives for pictures of him, bringing him and the feeling of us closer to me.
 During our time together, I learned not only the technical aspects of portrait photography but more importantly the deeper act of truly seeing him—and, in turn, being seen by him.
 Each time I found, adjusted, and printed a photo of Geordie, I discovered a window into the love we shared, and at times, to literally see myself through his eyes.
 These photographs are a way of connecting and cherishing him that I can pass on to our family and friends, offering them comfort as we all navigate the grief of losing him.

 I’ve never been more grateful to be a photographer, a gift passed down to me by my mentor, Dr. John Diamond, M.D., who taught me that the act of creating and viewing photographs can be deeply healing.
-And being able to share this with other families facing illness goes to the heart of what truly matters, reminding us with each picture of the love we have for each other.
+I partner with nonprofits to gift families facing illness portraits that go to the heart of what truly matters, reminding us with each picture of the love we have for each other.

 During my partner’s illness, I'd bring nature photos into Dana Farber with us, reminders of beauty and the natural rhythms of life.
 I started sharing them with our care team, and they became expressions of gratitude that sometimes there were little words for.
 Each hospital visit, we'd choose a treatment room with a large window, where we could see this one tree - it's so clear in my mind still.
 When Geordie entered hospice, we'd walk to the cliffs that our home sits atop of.
 The last time we did this, him holding my waist tightly, a red tail hawk flew across our path.
 "You're ready to take to wing," I said.
 When he was too weak to walk to the cliffs, he opened our bedroom door which led to the garden, and he'd take his shoes off to stand barefoot in the grass, and say, "I belong to the earth."
 These were among his last few days, but he was always a man who belonged to the earth.
 There's a line in a song, "I've been tamed by the wind and the rain," and that was always Geordie.